welovemedia/ffmate-docs/docs/presets.md

 ### How to Manage Presets

-You can manage presets through `ffmate`'s:
+You can manage presets through FFmate's:

 *   **REST API:**
     *   `POST /api/v1/presets`: Create a new preset.